Self-Supervised Learning with a Multi-Task Latent Space Objective

 \section{Negative Results and Future Directions}

-While augmenting the multi-crop strategy with cutout views yielded significant gains (\cref{tab:ablation_views}), several alternative spatial and mixing transformations proved ineffective.
-To guide the development of future work, we detail the online view-generation strategies that failed to improve performance: \begin{itemize} \item \textbf{Random Rotation}: Applying stochastic rotations to the input image before cropping. \item \textbf{Patch Shuffling}: Dividing the input into a grid of patches (similar to Vision Transformer tokenization) and performing a random shuffle. \item \textbf{CutMix-like}: Adopting a CutMix \cite{yun2019cutmix} approach where the online branch processes a blended image.
-The corresponding target was defined as a weighted average of the individual representations (passed separately to the target branch). \end{itemize} The first two strategies yielded marginal gains that did not justify the increased computational overhead, while the third degraded performance.
+While augmenting the multi-crop strategy with asymmetric cutout views yielded significant gains (\Cref{tab:ablation_views}), several alternative spatial and mixing transformations proved ineffective.
+To guide the development of future work, we detail the online view-generation strategies that failed to improve performance: \begin{itemize} \item \textbf{Random Rotation}: Applying stochastic rotations to the input image before cropping. \item \textbf{Patch Shuffling}: Dividing the input into a grid of $4 \times 4$ patches (similar to Vision Transformer tokenization) and performing a random shuffle. \item \textbf{CutMix-like}: Adopting a CutMix \cite{yun2019cutmix} approach where the online branch processes a blended image.
+The corresponding target was defined as a weighted average of the individual representations (passed separately to the target branch). \end{itemize}

+The first two strategies yielded small gains (\Cref{tab:alternatie_augs}) that did not justify the increased computational overhead, while the third degraded performance.
+All three approaches failed to yield meaningful representations in the standalone validation setting of \Cref{sec:assym_cutout_validation}, confirming that this setting is a reliable prerequisite before integrating new tasks into the multi-task formulation.

 An alternative approach for \textit{Random Rotation} or \textit{Patch Shuffling} would be to provide a conditioning signal to the predictors (e.g., the specific rotation angle).
 This modification would transform the method from a standard Siamese or Joint-Embedding Architecture into a Joint-Embedding Predictive Architecture, shifting the focus from learning invariant features to task-conditional prediction and enabling richer forms of self-supervision.